Inverclyde's Gaelic Language Plan

 Inverclyde Council recognises Gaelic as an official language of Scotland and accords English and Gaelic equal respect.

-You can view the Council's Gaelic Language Plan by clicking the link on this page.
+You can view the Council's Gaelic Language Plan by clicking the link in the Documents section of this page.

 This page also features a number of links if you want to know more about Gaelic.
 Inverclyde Council's Community Learning and Development service support free Gaelic Language Classes which are held locally.